-Lavender flower buds are the portion that finds application in industry and in the culinary world as well.
+Lavender flower buds are the portion that finds application in industry and the culinary world as well.

 It will be tough to choose which lavender has better flowers.
 English lavender flowers have more uses but French lavender flowers last very long.
 We’ll call it a tie!

 The scent of lavender is so popular so much so that the smell is named after the plant.
 The fragrance is produced by all lavender plants, even hybrids.
-The smell from Lavender is strongest during the Spring season.
+The smell of Lavender is strongest during the Spring season.

 Both variants, English and French are known to produce an aroma from their foliage throughout the year.